How to adjust textured 3D materials after LT conversion

 It looks better compared to right after LT Conversion.

-It only takes a short time to create a selection and adjust the threshold, so if you think that textures don’t come out well with LT conversion, please give it a try.
+It only takes a short time, as all you need to do is create a selection and adjust the threshold, so if you think the texture isn’t coming out well with LT conversion, please give it a try.

 Comment